upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/controller_tuning.rst

 2. Voltage controller of primary inverter

--  With no droop and an open circuit load of just the inverter tune Kp, Ki of the current controller.
+-  With no droop and an open circuit load of just the inverter tune Kp, Ki of the voltage controller.
 Can tune Kp then Ki, finally Kp again if both can’t be tuned at the same time.

 3. PLL of Secondary inverter